KhaliunGerel/graphql-api/README.md

 ### TypeScript + Code Generation
 I used graphql-codegen for code generation and used the generated types in `./generated/graphql` for all resolver arguments, return types and enums.
 It provides type safety, ensures consistency with the schema and enables compile-time checks.
-I initially tried manually defining types in typescript, but manual types can easily from the schema and raise runtime errors.
-Also, maintaining two separate files manually is error-prone and duplicates work for developers.
+I initially tried manually defining types in typescript, but manual types can easily drift from the schema and raise runtime errors.
+Also, maintaining two separate files manually is error-prone and duplicate work for developers.

 ### In-memory storage
-Jobs and models are stored in Map objects rather than using database or job queue because it simplifies implementation and testing.
+Jobs and models are stored in Map objects rather than using database or queue because it simplifies implementation and testing.

 ### Server Framework Choice
 I used Apollo Server to run the GraphQL API.It integrates seamlessly with graphql-tools and provides ready to use GraphQL Playground for testing, which is really convenient to use.
 Other alternatives, like Express-GraphQL, Yoga or Fastify GraphQL were considered.
 And Apollo was chosen for it's clean setup and easy to extend for subscriptions or authentication.